DanBuchan/profile_drift_new/README.md

    insignificant_drifts.txt - families where contamination is less than 5% of the peak family size significant_drifts.txt - list of drift families with substantial amounts of drift drift_summary.txt - summary of some different behaviours of the query and contaminant families
 4. We select some Pfam families from each drift class.
 Unpack the sequences.
-Align them with raxml.
+Align them with mafft.
    > select_targets.py
    we take in some lists of families and output a list of targets that we want to model
    > get_taget_id_list.py
    little helper script that takes the target list and translates it in to the JOB IDs that were used on the cluster to output the target list
-   > run_raxml.py raxml.sh
+   > run_mafft.py mafft.sh
 5. Take all our alignments and then run alphafold2.
 6. Collate models and analyse.